Anjila-26/Simple-NLP-Demo/README.md

 ### Preprocessing Application

-A modern web application for natural language processing and text preprocessing with a React frontend and FastAPI backend.
+A modern web application for natural language processing and text preprocessing with a NextJS frontend and FastAPI backend.

 ## Features